 The Fundamentals of Engineering (FE) Electrical and Computer Engineering exam is the first major step toward earning your Professional Engineering (PE) license.
 Administered by NCEES, it is a rigorous, computer-based test that covers a wide range of electrical and computer engineering topics.
 With the right preparation, you can absolutely pass it on your first attempt.
 This guide breaks down everything you need to know: the exam format, topic weights, a realistic study plan, and the test-day strategies that separate first-time passers from repeat testers.
+These recommendations are based on analysis of exam specifications and patterns from engineers who have passed.

 What Is the FE Electrical & Computer Engineering Exam?